Lifespan Guide UK

 Overworking the dryer

-Buying too small a machine for a heavy-use household can make the dryer feel worn out much sooner.
+Buying too small a machine for a heavy-use household can make the dryer work harder than it should.

 Common cause